 Lydia is a fifth-year graduate student.
 She received her B.A. from Haverford College, where she majored in Psychology and English.
-Before coming to Northwestern, she worked as a research coordinator at the Annenberg Public Policy Center of the University of Pennsylvania.
+Before coming to Northwestern, she worked as a research coordinator at the University of Pennsylvania.
 Lydia’s research focuses on romantic relationships, the self, and inequality.
 Her first line of research focuses on relationships and the self-concept — how relationships change the self, and how people’s selves change their relationships.
 Her second line of research examines how socioeconomic status (SES) influences relationships — specifically, the structural and psychological mechanisms that explain why lower-SES couples tend to experience lower relationship quality.
 Click here for Lydia's CV.

 Shi, Z., Wang, A. L., Emery, L. F., Sheerin, K. M., & Romer, D. (2017).
 The importance of relevant emotional arousal in the efficacy of pictorial health warnings for cigarettes.
 Nicotine & Tobacco Research, 19(6), 750-755.
 [Download]